-Once you’ve decided on your filing system, separate your documents into different categories, such as finances, legal forms, and notes.
+Once you’ve decided how your filing system will be organized, separate your documents into their categories.
+Examples of organization categories could be finances, legal forms, family papers, and notes.

 4. Color-code your categories or file types

-Using colors will help the eyes separate files from each other and makes it quicker and easier to file papers away.
+Using colors will help your eyes separate the types of files from one another, and it’ll make it quicker and easier to file papers away in the future.

-While manila folders are the most common folder types, try using colored folders instead to help create an efficient organization system.
+While manila folders are the most common folder type, you could try using colored folders instead, to help create an efficient organization system.

 5. Create a policy to file papers within 24 hours